NoLieNoSean/NoNotes/content/Notes/The extended real number system.md

 $$
 for every $x\in \mathbb{R}$.

-$+\infty$ is an upper bound for every subset of the extended real number system, and every non empty subset has an upper bound.
+$+\infty$ is an upper bound for every subset of the extended real number system, so every non empty subset has an upper bound.
 Ditto for $-\infty$.

-The extended real number system does not form a field.
+The extended real number system does not form a field, since $\pm \infty$ do not have additive or multiplicative inverses.